Histwo/.github/profile/README.md

 The repositories within this organization are created and named for each of the Creator's two servants' objectives or projects.
 Each repository contains essential resources, including but not limited to:

 - **Documentation** of issues and reports from missions and operations.
-- **Code** and other technical assets used to implement and support these operations.
+- **Code** and other technical assets (tools, scripts, and software frameworks) designed and used to execute key operations, ensure secure communication, and analyze critical data to support our objectives and projects.

 Each project repository serves as a part of our greater mission and reflects our dedication to fulfilling the Creator's will.

 ## Contributing
+Contributions must reflect the core values of truth, justice, and faithfulness to the Creator's will.
+Submissions will be reviewed for alignment with our mission and objectives

 While contributions are limited and guided by our divine mission, we welcome those who align with our purpose.
 If you wish to contribute, please submit a pull request or open an issue for discussion.
 All contributions must align with the Creator's work and purpose.